August good for retailers, third quarter looks bright

 Same-store sales are an important measure of retailer performance because they strip out the effects of store openings and closings.
 Gap’s shares rose 3 percent to hit their highest in a year.

-The broader S&P Retail Index .RLX was down 0.5 percent, hurt by shares of Sears Holdings Corp (SHLD.O), which plummeted almost 8 percent on Thursday on news that the U.S. retailer will be replaced by chemical maker LyondellBasell Industries NV (LYB.N) on the S&P 500 index <.
+The broader S&P Retail Index .RLX was down 0.22 percent, dragged by shares of Sears Holdings Corp (SHLD.O), which plummeted more than 8 percent on Thursday on news that the U.S. retailer will be replaced by chemical maker LyondellBasell Industries NV (LYB.N) on the S&P 500 index <.

-Teen retailers Wet Seal Inc WTSLA.O and Zumiez Inc (ZUMZ.O) were the only companies to miss sales estimates [ID:nASA04RBT].
+Teen retailer Wet Seal Inc WTSLA.O was the only company to miss sales estimates.

 A strong August at TJX Cos Inc (TJX.N) has the off-price retailer now expecting third-quarter earnings per share near the high end of its estimated range of 56 cents to 59 cents.